Fully Automatic In-Situ Reconfiguration of RF Photonic Filters in a CMOS-Compatible Silicon Photonic Process: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work presented a robust silicon photonic filter for RF photonic applications with an improved reconfiguration algorithm that is insensitive to PVT variations.
-By utilizing proposed in-situ configuration algorithm with simpler pre-characterization steps (no need for OVNA), we have experimentally shown that the filter can be configured to any desired center frequency, bandwidth and rejection as per the user specifications with high fidelity.
+By utilizing proposed in-situ configuration algorithm with simpler pre-characterization steps (i.e. without requiring an OVNA), we have experimentally shown that the filter can be configured to any desired center frequency, bandwidth and rejection as per the user specifications with high fidelity.
 Moreover, the filter is a first of its class to be fabricated in AIM photonics's CMOS compatible Active Photonic process, making the filter widely manufacturable at low cost for next-generation RF photonic systems.
 The proposed coupling coefficient extraction and configuration algorithm provides upto 2X improvement in configuration time over the prior art.

-Further improvements such as sub-GHz bandwidth with low insertion loss can potentially be achieved by incorporating multimode $\&$ low-loss waveguide designs \cite{onural2020ultra} and <1$\%$ monitor taps in the rings, and/or leveraging the planned ultra-low-loss PDK and MPW runs from AIM Photonics \cite{aimphot}.
+Further improvements such as sub-GHz bandwidth with low insertion loss can potentially be achieved by incorporating multimode $\&$ low-loss waveguide designs \cite{onural2020ultra} and $<$1$\%$ monitor taps in the rings, and/or leveraging the planned ultra-low-loss PDK and MPW runs from AIM Photonics \cite{aimphot}.
 The current $2^{nd}$-order filter initial reconfiguration time is around 725s.
 With our optimized algorithm and a low thermal crosstalk design where back-coupler and quadrature phase shifter tuning does not affect the ring bias ($\phi_n$) as in \cite{choo2018automatic}, the filter reconfiguration time can be as fast as $\sim$300s.
 This can be achieved by careful planning of PIC layout where the thermo-optic phase-shifters (microheaters) are placed further apart from sensitive waveguides (rings) at the expense of a larger footprint.
 Achieving rapid filter reconfiguration on the order of seconds in frequency-agile SDRs will require even higher thermal isolation between on-chip photonic components.
 This can potentially be achieved by integration of microheaters with undercut \cite{coenen2022thermal} in the SiP foundry process.
 In summary, by taking full advantage of the large-volume low-cost manufacturing of a CMOS-compatible photonic process, the presented RF photonic filters and improved reconfiguration algorithm provide a way forward for wider adoption in high-performance RF and microwave photonic transceivers.